mingyuecan/DataViz/README.md

  * Strengths of your approach
  * Weaknesses of your approach
  * What you wished you had been able to do (if anything)
- * Who in the group contributed each part of the visualization (from code, data management, data cleaning, writeup, and so on.)